dwdas9/home/nav5-Misc-Articles.md

 In this article, I will walk you through the steps to set up your Azure Databricks workspace, create clusters, and begin working with notebooks.[Read more...](articles/AzureDE/dbrk_setup/1_Setup-Azure-Databricks.html)

+## Installing Key Elements for Data Engineering: Java, Python, SPARK, and PySpark

+This guide's all about setting up the basics for Data Engineering – Java, Python, SPARK, and PySpark.
+It's simple and to the point, making sure you've got what you need to start your data journey.
+[Read more...](articles/Misc/InstallPythonPysparkSparkWin/JavaPythonSparkPysparkInstall.html)

 ## Python dummy data inserter into SQL Server